AnthonySteele/AFSCheckout/README.md

 * Unit tests, and Integration tests using `TestHost`
 * Build and test run on GitHub using Github Actions ( at https://github.com/AnthonySteele/AFSCheckout/actions ) and script in the repo at `\.github\workflows\build.yml`

-## Todo:

-The local data repo is also an in-memory fake.
-No auth or merchant id.

 ## Limitations of this app

+The local data repo is also an in-memory fake like the bank.

+No auth.

 I didn't want to overcomplicate the data models before it is needed, so there are some DTOs that are used as both view models and database models.
 In a a larger app these would be separated out as it grows.